learn-co-students/module-1-code-challenge-round-2-nyc-web-module-2-code-challenge---round-2---mhtn---071519-1564668351/README.md

   Plane#total_passengers
     returns the total sum of number of passengers associated with this plane as an integer

-  *When you have completed your app you will need to answer the questions below to help out any new developers joining your team:*
+  *When you have completed your app you will need to answer the questions below to help out any new developers joining your team.
+Please write a short response answering in your own words*

   Which tables have foreign keys?
     Answer Here:

-  What happens when I call `Passenger#flights`?
+  What gives us the ability to call the `Passenger#flights` method?
     Answer Here:

-  What gives us the ability to call the `Passenger#flights` method?
+  When would you need a join table?
+    Answer Here:

+  What is the join table in this application?
     Answer Here: